thikimyen-nguyen/semester-project2-babybids/README.md

 ## Description

-babybids is an auction website where users can view, search, sell and bid for baby and maternity products.
+babee.bids is an auction website where users can view, search, sell and bid for baby and maternity products.
 When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings.

 ## Features